All versions of Venafi Trust Protection Platform

-The short version is that we charge for CERTIFICATES that are processed and/or used in any way.
-That is, if we check them for expiration, or provision them, or renew them, or even simply validate them, - any of those count for licensing.
-Keep in mind that Venafi calculates licenses by the number of certificates, times the number of associated applications tied to that certificate.
+The short version is that we charge for TLS TrustAuthority and TrustForce CERTIFICATES that are managed in any way.
+That is, if the TLS Certificate product check TLS certificates for expiration, or installs them, or renew them, or even simply validate them, - any of those consume a licensing entitlement.
+Keep in mind that Venafi calculates licenses on a per Server Certificate instance basis.
+For example:

 https://docs.venafi.com/Docs/current/TopNav/Content/Reporting/t-reports-set-up-licensingreport-tpp.php (look under the Information Contained in this Report)

-CAUTION: Understand that to reduce your license count, you have to choose which certificates or certificate locations you wish to stop managing within Venafi.
-No, you don't have to delete them, but you can disable Venafi features for those certificate.
-This means you're unable to watch for any errors or security vulnerabilities for those certificates you chose to not manage within Venafi!
+CAUTION: Understand that to reduce your license count, you have to choose which TLS certificates or certificate locations you wish to stop managing within Venafi.
+No, you don't have to delete them, but you can disable Venafi features for those TLS certificates.
+This means you're unable to watch for any errors or security vulnerabilities for those TLS certificates you chose to not manage within Venafi.
 More about this will be discussed in your options below.

 Step 2: Understanding License Reporting